zihan-wu/SenateQuotationWeb/index.md

 2. Those candidates who adopt a **less aggressive campaign strategy** (so the average sentiment is more neutral) may receive more votes from the public.
 3. Media do not **reflect the actual ideas of most people** (which was seldomly realized by the public until Donald Trump).

+## Availability:
+You can access the code in Milestone3.ipynb from this repository: [**View Code on Github**](https://github.com/epfl-ada/ada-2021-project-chilldatagroup.git)

 ## Reference:

 [1]MIT Election Data and Science Lab, 2017, "U.S. Senate 1976–2020", https://doi.org/10.7910/DVN/PEJ5QU, Harvard Dataverse, V5.

 [2]MIT Election Data and Science Lab, 2017, "U.S. President 1976–2020", https://doi.org/10.7910/DVN/42MVDX, Harvard Dataverse, V6.